Solids, Walking, and Talking

-- Julbo Looping I Sunglasses with Spectron 4 Lenses are round and wrap around to protect a baby even when they look up.
-They include Spectron 4 polycarbonate lens, which is light but shock resistance.
+- Sunglasses — Julbo Loop S Sunglasses with Spectron 4 Lenses are round and wrap around to protect a baby even when they look up.
+They include the Spectron 4 polycarbonate lens, which is light but shock resistance.
 Lenses are category 4 with 95% visible light reduction to protect little peepers.

 - UPF Swimsuit — Too much sun is a bad thing, so it is a good idea to protect as much of baby's delicate skin as possible.
 The Coolibar UPF 50+ Baby Beach One Piece Swimsuit is made with sun protective aqua SUNTECT polyester that is rated UPF 50+.
 The snap closure bottom and neckline are great for diaper access and getting the suit on and off.
 It sports 4-way stretch capabilities and is machine washable with line drying.

-- Sunscreen — For areas not covered by clothing, you'll want to use a quality sunscreen.
-Thinkbaby SPF 50+ is the 1st sunscreen to pass Whole Foods Premium Care Requirements.
-It has the highest level of SPF protection at 50+, is water-resistant (up to 80 min), and free of harmful chemicals.
+- Sunscreen — For areas not covered by clothing, you'll want to use quality sunscreen.
+Thinkbaby SPF 50 is the 1st sunscreen to pass Whole Foods Premium Care Requirements.
+It has the highest level of SPF protection at 50+, is water-resistant (up to 80 min), and is free of harmful chemicals.

 - Pre-Walking — Robeez Soft Soles are perfect from infancy to early walking.
 Made of soft leather with an elastic ankle cuff, they stay in place and keep feet warm, covered, and well-protected.
-For girls, we like the Robeez Owlivia Soft Sole, and for boys, the Robeez Friends Wrap Around Soft Sole are the ticket for getting started.
+For girls, we like the Robeez Bird Buddies Soft Sole, and for boys, the Robeez Friends Wrap Around Soft Sole is the ticket for getting started.

-- Walking — Once baby takes their first step, get ready for non-stop action.
+- Walking — Once your baby takes their first step, prepare for non-stop action.
 We are big fans of Pediped as they promote healthy foot development and have the American Podiatric Medical Association Seal of Acceptance award.
-Their Original series is for early walkers with a soft yet supportive sole and velcro closures.
+Their Original series is for early walkers with a soft yet supportive sole and Velcro closures.
 The Pediped Originals Jake Sneaker for boys and the Pediped Originals Jazzie for girls are adorable, but there are loads of designs and styles.

 6 to 12 Month Nice-to-haves

-- Blender — There are loads of pre-made baby foods, but you may be interested in blending up a food yourself.
-The Sage Spoonfuls Puree and Blend and Baby Bullet both provide the ability to mix food for your baby at home.
+- Baby Food Maker — There are loads of pre-made baby foods, but you may be interested in blending up the food yourself with the best baby food maker.
+The Sage Spoonfuls Puree and Blend provides the ability to mix food for your baby at home.
 The upside is knowing everything that goes into your baby's body to ensure great stuff inside.